MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 confronted with a module that won't work due to an existing dependency conflict.

 Dependency conflicts occur because two versions of the same assembly are loaded into the same .NET process.
-So a simple solution is to load them into different processes, as long as you can still use the functionality from both together.
+A simple solution is to load them into different processes, as long as you can still use the functionality from both together.

-In PowerShell, there are several ways to achieve this.
+In PowerShell, there are several ways to achieve this:

 - Invoke PowerShell as a subprocess